kiseki1107/New-York-City-Crime-Analysis/README.md

 ![jurisdiction image](https://raw.githubusercontent.com/kiseki1107/New-York-City-Crime-Analysis/master/Images/NYPD_filter.png)

-dates of crime occurences strictly from 2006 to 2017,
+dates of crime occurences strictly from 2006 to 2017, `Note: the dataset provides the dates in the form of strings, so the strings must be converted into datetime data types.`

 ![date image](https://raw.githubusercontent.com/kiseki1107/New-York-City-Crime-Analysis/master/Images/date_filter.png)

 and proper age groups.
+`Note: the age groups were defined for the age of crime victims and suspects.
+The NYC crime dataset includes complaints not only by individuals but also by large groups of people such as businesses, residents, and communities.
+There are also numbers within the age data that did not make sense, so, for this reason, the age groups were chosen within the lifespan of an individual.
+The 'Unknown' was also selected due to the fact that, sometimes, reported crimes do not document or even know the age of the victim/suspect.`

 ![age image](https://raw.githubusercontent.com/kiseki1107/New-York-City-Crime-Analysis/master/Images/age_filter.png)
 ![age image 2](https://raw.githubusercontent.com/kiseki1107/New-York-City-Crime-Analysis/master/Images/age_filter_2.png)